-Not all fundraising sites are built to support the same things, so you’ll first want to understand the type of fundraising you’re looking to do.
+Not all online fundraising sites are built to support the same things, so first you’ll want to understand the type of fundraising you’re looking to do before.

-If you’re an individual raising funds for a neighbor, friend, family member, or organization, you might be better off choosing a platform which focuses on personal fundraising.
-They’re quick to set up, include the basic sharing features you need, and allow you to start collecting donations and making withdrawals right away.
-Examples include GoFundMe, YouCaring, Generosity (IndieGoGo’s individual-focused platform), and JustGiving.
-Many of these platforms also allow individuals to raise funds for a nonprofit, too, with the money being sent directly to the charity of your choice.
+If you’re an individual raising funds for a neighbor, friend, family, or organization, you’ll be better off choosing a platform that focuses on personal fundraising.
+They’re quick to set up, include the basic sharing features you need, and allow you to start collecting donations right away.
+Examples include GoFundMe and HoneyFund.
+Many of these platforms allow individuals to raise funds for a nonprofit, too, with the money being sent directly to the charity of your choice.

-If you’re a nonprofit looking to do your fundraising online, there are a few options.
-You can do a simple one-off fundraiser on many personal fundraising sites that offer a charity campaign option.
-Functionality will be limited, but the tradeoff is that it’s quick and easy to get set up.
-However, if you’re looking for more robust functionality, consider sites like CrowdRise, Classy or FirstGiving.
-They offer features that make nonprofit fundraising easier, like incorporating event registration into your campaign or integrating with your nonprofit’s CRM software.
+If you’re looking for more robust functionality, consider sites like CrowdRise or Classy.
+They offer features that make nonprofit fundraising easier, like incorporating event registration into your fundraiser or integrating with your nonprofit’s CRM software.
 You can usually try out a free version of the product before committing to a paid subscription for a more advanced set of features.

-Each platform offers unique features that help their organizers be successful, and we’ve mentioned some of the most notable ones below.
+Each platform offers unique features that help their organizers be successful.
+Below we’ve mentioned some of the most notable features you should look for.

 Support for adding a beneficiary

-Running a campaign for someone else should be relatively easy as long as you’re aware of the platform’s beneficiary features.
-JustGiving and Generosity require you to add your beneficiary’s bank account information in for them, so be sure they’re comfortable giving you their personal bank account information before signing up.
+Running a fundraiser for someone else should be relatively easy as long as you’re aware of the platform’s beneficiary features.
+Platforms like JustGiving require you to add your beneficiary’s bank account information in for them, so be sure they’re comfortable giving you their personal bank account information before signing up.
 On the other hand, GoFundMe lets the beneficiary set up a separate but linked account where they can securely enter their own information to withdraw the funds.
-While YouCaring offers beneficiary options as well, you and your beneficiary both need to write to their support department (which takes 3 days to reply) to complete the transfer.
-If you’re raising funds for a nonprofit organization, you should confirm that the charity is already in the platform’s system so they can easily receive the funds.
+If you’re raising funds for a nonprofit organization, you should confirm that the charity is already in the platform’s system so they can easily receive the funds to their bank account.

-Personal fundraising sites like GoFundMe, HoneyFund, and YouCaring typically send the funds within 2-5 business days, which is the fastest of all crowdfunding sites.
-Project-based sites like IndieGoGo and Kickstarter have longer timeframes, and both require you to reach your goal to withdraw the funds (Indiegogo does offer a flexible funding option where organizers don’t have to reach their goal).
-Indiegogo sends the funds 15 business days after your campaign ends, while Kickstarter sends the funds 14 days after your goal is reached.
+Sites like Indiegogo and Kickstarter have longer timeframes, and Kickstarter requires you to reach your goal to withdraw the funds.
+Indiegogo sends the funds 15 business days after your fundraiser ends, while Kickstarter sends the funds 14 days after your goal is reached.

 Will you need a mobile app?